-Celebrating a company’s heritage while expressing their progressive outlook toward the future.
+Celebrating a company’s heritage while expressing its progressive outlook toward the future.

 The John Buck Company, a premier real estate company that evolved from the developer that transformed Chicago’s Wacker Drive and Michigan Avenue to become a national development, investment, and asset management firm, needed a new workplace that celebrates their company’s growth yet expresses their progressive outlook toward the future.